BLZ11/pfd_dispersion/README.md

 # Petersson-Frisch Dispersion Model

-Contains python scripts to compute the Petersson-Frisch dispersion (PFD) model.
+It contains Python scripts to compute the Petersson-Frisch dispersion (PFD) model.
 This code reproduces the PFD two-body and three-body dispersions and hydrogen bonding corrections modeled in Gaussian 16 Revision C.01.
-This code will be used n the future for BEBOP to calculate van der Waals interactions.
+This code will be used for future BEBOP calculations involving van der Waals interactions.

 ## Installation